 And that concludes my corny Cotter moment.

-Enjoy these gluten free cookies friends!
+Enjoy these gluten free Christmas cookies, friends!
 Brown that butter, make that snickerdoodle spice, and bake away!
 And if you forget the eggs, no prob!
 I got ya covered!

 Have you ever used browned butter in cookies?
-Favorite gluten free holiday baking recipe?
+What’s your favorite gluten free Christmas cookies recipe?
 And go!